Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 It can be really frustrating when your dog begs or steals human food constantly.

-Here's an overview of the 5 training guides for dog owners with a food-stealing or begging dog
+Here's an overview of the 3 training guides for dog owners with a food stealing or begging dog

 Food is super tempting.
 For both humans and dogs.
 If your dog tends to steal food, you're not alone.
 Dogs stealing food is a very common behavior problem, but it's also a behavior that can be changed with training.

-In the full guide linked here, you'll learn 3 steps including 1 game to help your dog stop stealing food.
+In the full guide linked here, you'll learn 3 steps including 1 game to help your begging dog to stop stealing food.
 Below is the overview:

 - Manage your environment to make it hard for your dog to steal food.
 In other words, make it easy for your dog to have good behavior by putting food away or using a baby gate to keep dogs in a separate room away from the dinner table.

 This game can be a bit confusing so head over to the full guide for a video Dogly Training Advocate Tressa Fessenden-McKenzie has shared to show you how to do it.
-When you're ready, let's move on to the next guide in the Food Manners Channel to take the game you just learned and start generalizing it to real-life situations.
+When you're ready, let's move on to the next guide in Food Manners to take the game you just learned and start generalizing it to real life situations.

-#3 Food Manners Guide: Teach your food-begging dog to not steal food in real-life situations
+#2 Food Manners Guide: Teach your food begging dog to not steal food in real life situations

 If you haven't taught your dog the game in the previous guide yet, go back and do that now.
 If you have, and your dog is consistently giving you eye contact when shown a handful of dog food, you're ready to start generalizing this behavior to new situations and environments.
 Woohoo!